Citizenship Denials and Delays

 Hopefully, the USCIS included its reasons for your denial in the letter you received.
 If that isn’t the case or if you have not yet submitted your N-400, here are some common grounds for citizenship application denial:

-- Failure to be physically present in the US for at least 30 months prior to application.
+Failure to be physically present in the US for at least 5 years prior to application

 In order to help mitigate the chances of a citizenship application denial, it is important to review every factor that could be used against you with a designated legal professional before applying.